splunk/public-o11y-docs/sp-oncall/spoc-integrations/nagios-integration-guide.rst

 plugin files in the location /opt/victorops/nagios_plugin and create the logging and alert directories.

-After installation, you’ll need to move the victorops.cfg file to your Nagios configuration directory, and modify both the nagios.cfg and victorops.cfg files.
+After installation, you'll need to move the victorops.cfg file to your Nagios configuration directory, and modify both the nagios.cfg and victorops.cfg files.